Sherbrooke

 Getting there

-By bus: Autobus Galland and Flixbus serve Montreal-Sherbrooke with several daily departures (2h30-3h).
-The bus station is central.
+By bus: Autobus Galland and Flixbus both serve the Montreal-Sherbrooke route with several daily departures and journey times of 2h30-3h.
+The bus station is central, close to the museum quarter.
+For a city visit without a car, this is a practical option.

 Combining with other destinations